jimka2001/clojure-rte/doc/genus.md

 * `-disjoint?` ---

 Applications may install methods via `(defmethod -disjoint? ...)`.
-The method accepts two arguments which are type-designators, `[t1 t2]`,  potentially application specific.
+The method accepts two type-designators,
+`[t1 t2]`,  potentially application specific.
 The method should examine the designated types to determine whether the designated types are disjoint, i.e., whether they have no